melting8snowman/electricsite/cyber_security_project_I_hn.md

-**FLAW 4: (SQL) Injection**
+## FLAW 4: (SQL) Injection
+Source link:
 [electricsite/views.py](https://github.com/melting8snowman/electricsite/blob/main/polls/views.py#L95-L128) (Rows 95-128 in method ContestView)

+#### Description:
-Description: SQL injection, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed.
+SQL injection, is a common attack vector that uses malicious SQL code for backend database manipulation to access information that was not intended to be displayed.
 A malicious user can access this information by including code into user inputs and thus may include sensitive data not initially designed to be fetched by the application.
 This data could include any number of items, including sensitive company data, user lists or private customer details or basically any data in the database.

-How to fix it:
+#### How to fix it:

 There are multiple ways of preventing SQL injections, for example input validation and parameterized queries.
 In our example case, we are using SQLite, which can protect against SQL injections if instead of stringing together a SQL query, we specify user-supplied data as part of the params.